 - Reach out to local media NDEAM presents an opportunity for disability-related organizations to increase their visibility through local TV, radio and print media.
 Ideas include writing an op-ed piece or letter to the editor about the value and talent people with disabilities have to offer in the workplace and community or encouraging local TV or radio news to run a feature on one or more local employers observing the month.

 - Develop a disability employment webpage NDEAM is a great time to unveil a dedicated disability employment webpage for local employers listing tools and resources to help them understand related issues and implement steps to foster a disability inclusive workplace.
-Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network (EARN).
+Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network on Disability Inclusion (EARN).
 For additional ideas on things to include on such a page, visit the ODEP website.

 - Advocate for a Disability History Awareness Initiative Some states have legislation in place that requires schools to teach about disability history each year.
 For information about these initiatives and how to advocate for one in a state without see Establishing Disability History Awareness Initiatives A Roadmap for States and Territories.
 This resource features strategies and suggestions for mobilizing public support and passing the necessary legislation, as well as sample language for such legislation and the contact information for those who have helped other states succeed in their endeavors.

 Of course, as employers themselves, disability-related organizations are also encouraged to recognize NDEAM among their staff.
 For ideas on how to do so, see ideas for employers and employees.